HMS Albatross (1898): Service

 After commissioning in 1900, she was assigned to the British Mediterranean Fleet, under the command of Lieutenant and Commander H.P.
 Buckle.
 She is reported in early January 1901 as being back in Home waters, as part of the Medway instructional flotilla.
 She was paid off at Chatham on 29 August 1901 for repairs to the machinery, and her crew transferred to the destroyer Chamois, which took its place in the Mediterranean Fleet.
 Commander Edwyn Alexander-Sinclair was appointed in command and re-commissioned her on 24 February 1902 for home sea trials, followed by service with the Mediterranean Fleet.
 She saw several months of trials as tender to Pembroke, the shore establishment at Chatham, before her departure for the Mediterranean in late May 1902, arriving at Malta on 9 June.
-In September 1902 she visited the Aegean Sea with other ships of the station for combined manoeuvres near Nauplia.
+In September 1902 she visited the Aegean Sea with other ships of the station for combined manoeuvres near Nauplia, and in early January 1903 there was a similar three-weeks cruise in the Greek islands around Corfu.
 On her return to the United Kingdom in 1913, she was assigned to the 7th Destroyer Flotilla at Devonport.